strwdr/Procedural-Maps/README.md

 ![default world](examples/generated_maps/default_config.png)

 ### Octaves
-On the left side there is a tile map made with height_map_simplex config.
+On the left side there is a tile map made with height_map_simplex.json config.
+You can find that config in the examples folder and analyze it by yourself.
 Biome mapping in that config lacks moisture data.
 Only height map is visible on the pictures.
 There are 5 octaves in both dimensions.